amarmohammed20/demo-apollo-graphql/README.md

 ## Challanges
 With any project nothing really goes exactly to plan.
 Below are just some hurdles I came across:
 <ul>
     <li>CORS, I was stuck on were my components Launches was returning undefined for my data.
-Finally found out that it was the URL I was using in the app.js to get the graphql was not working, it was returning a 404.</li>
+Finally found out that it was the URL I was using in the app.js to get the graphql was not working, it was returning a 404. <strong>Embrassingly the url was wrong for the graphql server</strong> </li>
 </ul>